Stata

 Personal Setup

-Your own ADO files go into:[2]
+Your own ADO files go in ~/ado/personal/

 Running